Last Updated on March 17, 2026

-Many business schools take both GMAT and GRE test scores as part of what they need for admissions.
-When you try to join a graduate business program, you might see that many schools ask for test scores as part of their admission needs.
+Many business schools accept both GMAT and GRE scores as part of their admissions requirements.
+When you try to join a graduate business program, you might see that many schools ask for test scores as part of their admission requirements.
 Usually, you can choose to give either your Graduate Management Admission Test (GMAT) score or your Graduate Record Examination (GRE) score.

 In this article, we will examine each exam in detail and explore reasons why you may choose one test over the other—or decide against taking either—to strengthen your graduate program application.